SABE INTERIOR

 Tanzania is an East African country with a population of over 60 million people.
-About 70% of the population live in rural areas, which often have very poor living conditions.
+About 70% of the population lives in rural areas, which often have very poor living conditions.
 Most families live in traditional mud and straw huts with poor hygiene and comfort.
 A design competition was organized to create a new home for the Jorejick family that respects their culture and traditions.
 The family consists of five adults and ten children.
-The requirements for the house were six bedrooms, two kitchens, an open living room, an outdoor area with space for animals, storage and washrooms.
-The concept of the house was based on the Tanzanian symbol of the region, two circles representing unity and wholeness.
-The house was built from bamboo columns and girders and the wall structure was made from blocks of pressed earth, a material commonly used in Africa and also helping to create local jobs.
-The focus was on improving the family's quality of life through a functional yet minimalist design that offers both privacy and shared spaces.
+The competition required the development of at least six bedrooms, two kitchens, an open living room, and an outdoor space, including an area for animals, storage, and bathrooms.
+The concept of the house is based on the Tanzania symbol of the region, which is two circles that stand for solitariness and wholeness.
+Putting the shapes together created a conceptual design solution for the layout of the house.
+The structure of the building includes two inverted half circles, where one of the half circles is dedicated to the private part of the house and garden, and the other half is the public area, which includes the living room and kitchen.
+Every corner of the house is easily accessible through a pathway created around the building.
+The new home should also have the possibility of a kitchen inside and outside to respect their traditions and life routines.

 1